AlterMannomann/SQL/README.md

 **Under Construction - heavy redesign currently**
 Feel free to use, extend and modify this.
 Free as free beer.
 No restrictions.
 You may also use it simply to learn something about SQL and how to make it better than I do.
+Current state is dimension 1 first points but enhancement on overflow still missing.
 # Intention
 This is an attempt to create a (whatsoever) multiverse that creates its own space volume and try to discover patterns we know from our universe, we are living in (like a big bang burst with a following dark period until something starts to happen).
 ## Expectations